DragonFly On-Line Manual Pages

 DESCRIPTION

-Pass a char * argument specifying what encoding you would like.
+Pass a char * argument specifying what encoding you'd like.

 Sets the contents of the Accept-Encoding: header sent in an HTTP